 To adequately take advantage of protein's benefits, know the basics, the types available and how to best implement them into your individualized fitness program.
 Buying any old 2-pound tub of protein powder won't get you the results you want.

-So which is it?Now, to answer the Facebook question I posted that generated so many responses: what's the most beneficial protein to take before sleep?
+Why casein protein is best before bedNow, to answer the Facebook question I posted that generated so many responses: what's the most beneficial protein to take before sleep?
 The answer is casein protein.

 Although casein has been shown to be slightly inferior to whey in its muscle-building ability, it's still your best bet when it comes to a bed-time protein source.
 The reason?
 Your body needs to be sustained for six to eight hours during sleep without food.
 During this time of extended sleep, our bodies risk a catabolic state, a very unfavorable condition in the body created by a combination of over-training, lack of good nutrition and rest that leads to muscle loss and fat accumulation.